Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 We continue to expect strong free cash flow in 2017, with stock repurchases of approximately $450 million to $500 million, subject to market conditions.
 We also continue to expect capital spending to be approximately 3% of net sales.
 As I mentioned a moment ago, we continue to expect foreign currency to negatively impact our results in 2017.
 The combined effect of both foreign currency translation and transaction is now expected to reduce core EPS by approximately $0.07 for the year, primarily driven by our assumption on the Mexican peso.
 Regarding the effect of the Bai acquisition on expected 2017 core EPS, we now expect the impact to be $0.02 dilutive, including the $0.10 gain on our equity investment recorded this quarter.

 Taking all of the above into account, we are now expecting core EPS in the $4.56 to $4.66 range.
 Now, let me provide some quarterly commentary to help you with your modeling.
 First, with respect to the acquired Bai business, the performance of the brand is expected to ramp up over the course of the year, and we are expecting heavy marketing investments behind the brand in the second and third quarters.
-Second, as we move into the summer selling season, our marketing expense excluding Bai is expected to increase by about $20 million in the second quarter.
+Second, as we move into the summer selling season, our marketing expense, excluding Bai, is expected to increase by about $20 million in the second quarter.
 Third, we expect about $5 million of the health and welfare and risk insurance increase to occur in the second quarter.

 With all of that said, let me turn the call back over to Larry.